jerichoBob/jerichoBob/README.md

-- 👋 Hi, I’m @jerichoBob
+- 👋 Hi, I’m @jerichoBob (aka Bob Seaton)
-- 🌱 After a career in hardware and software development, I am now a first year graduate student studying Physics @ NCSU in Raleigh NC!
+- 🌱 After a career in hardware and software development, I am now a first year graduate student studying Physics @ NCSU in Raleigh NC (https://physics.sciences.ncsu.edu/people/bob-seaton/)!
    - (I also work with BUILT (https://builtglobal.com) as a systems architect)
 - My primary academic interests are (but not limited to) General Relativity, Gravitational Waves, Galactic Formation, Dark Matter.
 - I am a recreational coder (in various languages, primarily in React these days) but love system design and architecture.